James McEvoy

 McEvoy, on the staff of the Geological Survey of Canada, made a reconnaissance of the route west of Edmonton through the Yellowhead Pass in 1898, during which he took the first photograph of Mount Robson.

-The son of a farmer, he was educated in Ottawa public schools and McGill University, graduating in science in 1883.
-For a short time he taught school and then accepted a position on the staff of the Geological Survey of Canada, where he remained for 15 years (1).
+James Jr. was educated in Ottawa public schools and McGill University, graduating in science in 1883.
+For a short time he taught school and then accepted a position on the staff of the Geological Survey of Canada, where he remained for 15 years (3).
+As a young man, he became interested in military affairs, was an officer in the Governor General’s Foot Guards, Ottawa, later a Captain in the Kootenay Rifles, having organized two companies in that Regiment.
+In the Firstg World War, with the rank of Major, he was on the staff of the chief instructor in trench warfare at Niagara, London, and border camps (4).

-In 1889 he accompanied George Mercer Dawson [1849–1910], the assistant director of the Survey, on geological investigations in British Columbia.(2) In 1898 he made a geological survey of the Yellowhead Pass route from Edmonton to Tête Jaune Cache for the Geological Survey, passing by Mount Robson
+In 1889 he accompanied George Mercer Dawson [1849–1910], the assistant director of the Survey, on geological investigations in British Columbia(5).
+In 1898 he made a geological survey of the Yellowhead Pass route from Edmonton to Tête Jaune Cache for the Geological Survey, passing by Mount Robson:

 When we first caught sight of it, a shroud of mist partially enveloped the summit, but this presently rolled away, and we saw its upper portion dimmed by a necklace of feathery clouds, beyond which its pointed apex of ice, glittering in the morning sun, shot up far into the blue heaven above.
 The top of the mountain is usually completely hidden and rarely indeed is it seen entirely free from clouds.
 The actual height of the peak is 13,700 feet, or 10,750 feet above the valley.… Although Robson Peak has been long known, its height had never been determined, nor was it supposed to be particularly notable in that respect, but now since the height of Mts.
 Brown, Hooker and Murchison have been proved to be greatly exaggerated, it has the distinction of being the highest known peak in the Canadian Rockies. [p.
 16]